Advanced optimizing compiler for IBM Power Systems running Linux distributions

 IBM® XL Fortran for Linux is a standards-based, high-performance Fortran compiler with advanced optimization and performance-tuning features.
-It enables the development of parallel applications that exploit the IBM POWER® processor multi-core and vector features.
+It enables the development of parallel applications that exploit the latest IBM POWER8® processor with multi-core and vector features.
 XL Fortran for Linux optimizes your infrastructure on IBM Power Systems™ in support of extensive numerical, scientific and high-performance computing.

 IBM XL Fortran for Linux delivers:

-- High-performance libraries that are specifically tuned for the POWER architecture, including IBM Mathematical Acceleration Subsystem, Basic Linear Algebra Subprograms and the shared memory parallelization runtime library.
+- High-performance libraries that are specifically tuned for the POWER® architecture, including IBM Mathematical Acceleration Subsystem and Basic Linear Algebra Subprograms libraries.

 - Profile-driven optimization with monitoring code used to generate a runtime profile, helping to tune application performance.

-- Language standard compliance for adherence with the latest international programming language standards, including Fortran 2003, a subset of Fortran 2008 and language interoperability standards.
+- Language standard compliance for adherence with the latest international programming language standards, including Fortran 2003, a subset of the Fortran 2008 standard and language interoperability standards.

 - Supports automatic parallelization of sequential programs to optimize the power of multi-core processors.